How to Engrave a Dog Tag – The 6 Best Methods Explained

 Time-consuming for complex designs

-Can lead to uneven depth or clarity.
+Can lead to uneven depth or clarity

 • Small metal chisel or engraving stamp set

-• Ball hammer or light engraving hammer
+• Ball-peen hammer or light engraver's hammer

-Step 1: Select design
+Step 1: Mark the design

-Step 2: Fix the brand
+Step 2: Secure the tag

-Step 3: Position the chisel or punch
+Step 3: Position the chisel or stamp

-Step 4: Hit with a hammer
+Step 4: Strike with a hammer

 Strike the chisel or stamp with controlled force.
 Repeat the process for each letter or element.

-Step 5: Cleaning and finishing
+Step 5: Clean and finish

 Remove any residue and polish the dog tag for a clean finish.

-Advantages and disadvantages of hand-engraving dog tags
+Pros and cons of hand engraving dog tags

 Requires neither electricity nor complex tools.

-Durable and long-lasting engraving.
+Durable and permanent engraving.

-Time-consuming, especially with detailed designs.
+Time-consuming, especially for detailed designs.

 Requires precision and practice.

-Limited to simple texts or forms.
+Limited to simple text or shapes.

-Engraved knife with text
+engraved knife with text

 Source: Hand stamped Pet Tag for Teddy